Girls & Peace: Release and promotion

 The album was formally announced along with its track list on November 1, 2012.
 The Japanese newspaper Sankei Sports was the first to reveal concept photos for the album, which featured the group as retro-inspired flight attendants.
 Girls' Generation II: Girls & Peace was released on November 28, 2012.
 Offered in three editions, the regular edition contained the album with its twelve tracks.
 A limited DVD edition was offered with a 32-page photo book as well as a DVD containing the videos to the album's singles.
 The album was also released under a Deluxe First Press Limited Edition, which comes with a make-up case, traveler's notebook (with sticker), a set of nine solo member posters (folded), a deluxe edition 40-page photo book, as well as a bonus DVD containing seven videos to "Paparazzi", "Oh!", "All My Love is for You", "Flower Power", and the dance versions to "Paparazzi", "Oh!" and "Flower Power".
 They promoted the album on Hey!
 Hey!
 Hey!
 Music Champ, performing "Oh!", "Mr. Taxi" and "All My Love is for You".

 Girls' Generation performed with fellow SMTown acts at the Tokyo Dome to two sold out dates of 100,000 people on August 4 and 5, which were later broadcast that October.
 On September 30, they performed "Oh!" on Count Down TV.
 The group pre-recorded a performance for NHK-TV's Music Japan prior to the single's release and was scheduled to be broadcast on September 30, however due to a typhoon, the broadcast was delayed.
 The performance was shown on October 6, with the group performing in blue cheerleading outfits.
 Promotion for the single continued on Nihon TV's "Music Lovers", where the group recorded a performance on September 25 for the show that was broadcast on October 8, 2012.
 The group performed "Oh!", "All My Love is for You" and "Mr. Taxi".
 The group also promoted the "Oh!" via a "Special Online Program" broadcast on three Japanese music websites across three consecutive nights; September 25, 26 and 27.
 On November 13, 2012, the group performed "Flower Power" on Kayou Kyoku.
 The same day the group held a fan meet with 10,000 people at the Yoyogi National Gymnasium, the group performed "Gee", "Oh!" and "Flower Power."
 On November 19, Japanese music site Dommune held a live chat with Japanese music critics during which "Girls & Peace" was previewed to fans.
 The group made another appearance on "Music Lovers" on November 25, 2012.

-Second Japan Arena Tour
+Concert tour

 The group's official Japanese fan site announced in August 2012 that they would embark on their second Japanese tour in 2013.
 Dates were announced in September, and the tour was expected to play to fourteen crowds across six cities, including a six night stint at the Saitama Super Arena.
 The tour began on February 9, 2013, in Kobe, Japan.